sterini/ITSoc-DeepSense-6G-Machine-Learning-Challenge/README.md

 Note!
 You should install **PYTORCH** on your own.
 Visit this link: https://pytorch.org/get-started/locally/

 run a code using
+1. If you want to share results via email.
+First and foremost, learn how to generate a gmail account password in section **Possible Errors**
-1. `run_main.sh`
+2. `run_main.sh`
-2. `python main.py --TASK task1 --GPS True --CAMERAS False --RADAR False --SHARE True`
+3. `python main.py --TASK task1 --GPS True --CAMERAS False --RADAR False --SHARE True`

 For option number 2.
 You will train a model exclusively using GPS data and receive the performance metrics via email.
 Follow the steps prompted by the program, including filling in your email address and other required information.